 The Improv Drug

 There is a 'vulnerability' to Improv.
 After all, you don't have a script.
+You're making the whole thing up.
 This is why audiences see improvisers as confident and courageous - and perhaps a little crazy!
-But you're in a team, and it's your unified 'support' for each other, your 'generosity and goodwill', that enables you to take risks, make bold choices, and be brave.
+But you're in a team, and it's your positive mindset and unified support for each other, your generosity and goodwill, that enables you to take risks, make bold choices, and be brave.
 And when that happens, it's a buzz you'll want to happen again and again.